CoFH/StellarExpansion/main/cofh_stellar_expansion/readme.txt

 	context of your empire.

 [2] These technologies are unlocked via Special Projects which appear after the
-	crisis fleets have been engaged in battle with your forces.
-Once unlocked, the technologies can be researched normally and/or completed by destroying crisis ships in combat.
+	respective fleets have been engaged in battle with your forces.
+Once unlocked, the technologies can be researched normally and/or completed by destroying those ships in combat.